ndrean/phoenix_solid/README.md

 ## Navigation with Phoenix/Liveview

 Once you are authenticated via the sign-in, you are redirected to a Liveview.
-We set up a [tab like navigation](https://dev.to/ndrean/breadcumbs-with-phoenix-liveview-2d40) where you can choose to render the SPA in a full page or run the embedded SPA.
+We set up a tab like navigation where you can choose to navigate to the SPA in a full page or display the embedded SPA.
+On this page, all the code for the embedded SPA is already loaded.

-The full page SPA will be the "built" version and be rendered by `Plug.Conn.send_resp`.
+Note that the SPA has an internal navigation.
+When you use it in the embedded version, you deconnect from the Liveview.
+The fullpage version is also deconnected from the Liveview.

-An `on mount` function is run on each mount of the liveview as [recommended by the doc](https://hexdocs.pm/phoenix_live_view/security-model.html#mounting-considerations).
+> An `on mount` function is run on each mount of the liveview as [recommended by the doc](https://hexdocs.pm/phoenix_live_view/security-model.html#mounting-considerations).

 ## **non hook** SPA